SFNA Medical Team

 Whether you have an electrolyte abnormality such as a low sodium or a high potassium or a glomerulonephritis or a need to prevent recurrent kidney stones or acute kidney or chronic kidney disease.

-As your expert nephrologist in Broward county, FL, the physicians of South Florida Nephrology Associates are ready to diagnose and treat you.
+As your expert nephrologist in Broward county, FL, the physicians of South Florida Nephrology Associates are ready to diagnose and treat you as your kidney specialist.

 A permanently elevated blood pressure will eventually cause damage to all arterial blood vessels and not only to those of the kidney.